Delivered Disposition

 men tried to catch some in buckets on ropes over the side of the ship but only caught a

+few and got stung by them at that.
 The enlisted men were only allowed forward of the pilot

 house and the aft section of the ship was for officers only.
 Why we stopped at